FraunhoferIOSB/FROST-Server/README.md

 # SensorThingsServer
-A Server implementation of the OGC SensorThings API
+A Server implementation of the OGC SensorThings API.
+The long-term goal is to create a fully featured implementation.
+Check the [features](FEATURES.md) to see what is currently already supported.

 # The very short and crude installation instructions